stephane-caron/pypoman/README.md

 $ pip install pypoman
 ```

-Some functions in the library are optional and not installed by default.
+Some functions, such as point-polytope projection and polygon intersection, are optional and not installed by default.
 To enable all of them, run:

 ```console
 $ pip install pypoman[all]